ttu/json-flatfile-datastore/README.md

 * No relations.
 No indexes.
 No bells.
 No whistles.
 Just basics.
 * Works with dynamic and typed data.
 * Synchronous and asynchronous methods.
-* Data is stored in JSON file.
+* Data is stored in a JSON file.
 It is easy to initialize and easy to edit.
 * [.NET Standard 1.4](https://github.com/dotnet/standard/blob/master/docs/versions.md)
   * .NET Core 1.0
   * .NET 4.6.1